Code-Institute-Submissions/ShoeShine/README.md

 ## Deployment

-This site was deployed on GitHub Pages the steps i took to do this was:
+This site was deployed on GitHub Pages the steps I took to do this was:

 - The code was written in VS Code.
 - I pushed the code to my GitHub repository.